 As an Education major you’ll examine education from many different angles as you gain experience with a variety of students.
 You’ll participate in education forums to learn best practices.
 You’ll collaborate with agencies, community and college groups, schools and businesses to complete a service project to raise awareness on a pressing issue within the community.

 Opportunities also exist to study in diverse settings locally, nationally and internationally.
-You’ll find current Hastings College teacher candidates and recent graduates in Belize, the Rosebud Indian Reservation, England, China, Chicago and New York City.
+You’ll find current Hastings College teacher candidates and recent graduates in Omaha, Nebraska; Denver, Colorado; Jackson, Mississippi; England; China; Chicago, Illinois; and New York City.
 Love science?
 Join our elementary majors who support science clubs in six local elementary schools.

 Hastings College graduates teach all over the country and around the world!
 Public, private and parochial schools.
 Small schools.
 Suburban schools.
 City schools.
 From classroom teachers to administrators, from coaches to speech and language pathologists.